An SQL text by Erland Sommarskog, SQL Server

 中山|άλφα|Київ|Latin 中山|άλφα|Київ|Latin 中山|άλφα|Київ|Latin 中山|άλφα|Київ|Latin

 In the zip archive, there are a number of data files with name starting in unicode followed by the encoding.
 If the name includes BOM, the file has a byte-order mark, else not.
 If you only see empty rectangles instead of the Chinese, Greek and Cyrillic characters, you may not have a font with full Unicode support.
 In that case, you can work with an alternate set of files with the name starting in collation, which contains the Nordic place names we saw earlier.
 Beware that not all files may display correctly in your text editor; particularly the BOM-less files constitute a challenge for editors.

 As far as Windows and SQL Server is concerned, UTF‑8 is just another multi-byte character set and not Unicode, and UTF‑8 files are handled as other 8-bit files.
 That is, you use the

 ‑c option with BCP and

 DATAFILETYPE = 'char' with BULK INSERT and OPENROWSET(BULK).
 If you use a format file, you use SQLCHAR for the data type.
-The one thing that is different is that you leave the collation property as
+The one thing that may be different is that you need to leave the collation property as

 "", if you are on SQL 2017 or earlier since there is no collation based on UTF‑8 on these versions.
 Instead you have to use the options

 ‑C (with BCP) and CODEPAGE (with BULK INSERT and OPENROWSET(BULK)) to specify that the code page is 65001.